Nursing Schools in Minnesota - 2020 Rankings

 Minnesota doesn’t have a nursing shortage as such.
 It’s true that hospital nursing jobs can go unfilled for periods of time, but this is due to the fact that employers prefer to hire RNs who have experience.
 So even if they’ve set their sights on a job in the Twin Cities, new graduates of accredited nursing schools in Minnesota may want to take their first jobs in one of the more rural parts of the Land of 10,000 Lakes so that they can acquire experience.
 Other factors that impact the nursing profession in Minnesota are the relatively low nursing salaries throughout the state and the fact that more than half of the current job vacancies are for part-time work.

-Following are the 7 Best Accredited Nursing Schools in Minnesota for the Year - 2020
+Following are the 7 Best Accredited Nursing Schools in Minnesota for 2020